 If you have an overbite, a MARA® appliance may be used to reduce it by urging the lower jaw forward and the upper molars toward the back of the mouth.
-Primarily for younger children who are still growing, the MARA® appliance is typically worn for about 12-15 months.
+Primarily for younger children who are still growing, the MARA® appliance is typically worn for about 12 to 15 months.

 The expander is worn to widen your upper jaw by putting gentle pressure on upper molars each time you adjust the expander, usually done daily.
 After you achieve the desired expansion, you may continue to wear it so that there is no regression.

 Either fixed or removable, retainers are used following braces to hold your teeth in place while your bones heal and secure themselves around your teeth’s new positions.
 It is important to follow the instructions given to you by Dr. Wright on wearing your retainer and caring for it.

 Separators are small elastic rings placed between your teeth to separate them so that orthodontic bands fit easily and comfortably around your teeth when braces are applied.
 Care should be taken by avoiding chewy and sticky foods and candy.
 Brushing and flossing remain the same with the exception of avoiding flossing between the separators.